dokester/BayesicFitting/docs/manual.md

 For models that naturally produce 2 or more dimensional outputs (like the **StellarOrbitModel**) the **MultipleOutputProblem** need to be invoked.
-It just reshapes the residuals into a 1-dim array before it is used to calculate the likelihood..
+It just reshapes the residuals into a 1-dim array before it is used to calculate the likelihood.

 The **EvidenceProblem** uses the evidence calculated for different instantiations of a **Modifiable** model, as "likelihood" in a next